stfc/docker-and-gh-actions-for-ml/docs/5-continuous-deployment.md

 We can still check out the logs by running `docker-compose logs -f`, but now we can get on with doing other things in our shell.

 Notice how we added `restart: on-failure` to the containers - this means that if any errors occur with our API, Docker Compose will automatically restart them for us.
 This ensures availability and reliability of our API.

-We've made the prod version of our API available on port 80 (the standard HTTP port) while the dev version is available on port 8000 - this way we can access both deployment environments while still hosting on our single VM.

 Let's branch commit our progress before continuing: